pantheon-systems/documentation/source/docs/articles/sites/redis-as-a-caching-backend.md

 description: Understand how to use Redis as a caching mechanism.
 category:
     - developing
-keywords: redis, caching, what is redis, how to enable redis, redis command line, redis wordpress, how to use redis with drupal, redis drupal, how to use redis with drupal
+keywords: redis, caching, what is redis, enable redis, redis command line, redis wordpress, how to use redis with drupal, redis drupal, how to use redis with drupal
 ---
 Redis is an open-source, networked, in-memory, key-value data store that can be used as a drop-in caching backend for your Drupal or WordPress website.